tanghyd/spiir-pastro/README.md

 ## Commit Hooks

-We use [pre-commit](https://pre-commit.com/) to automatically format our code-base before any git commits are made client-side.
-This has the benefit of ensuring that all code complies with shared standards across the repository, minimising excessive commit history focused specifically on auto-formatting, and can catch developer errors.
+We use [pre-commit](https://pre-commit.com/) to automatically format our code-base before any git commits are made client-side, i.e. on the developer's working environment and not on the remote Git repository (such as GitLab or GitHub).
+This has the benefit of  quickly catching developer errors, ensuring that all code complies with shared standards across the repository, and minimising excessive commit history focused specifically on auto-formatting (server-side hooks are possible but may introduce an additional commit as the developer would have to first commit before pushing).

 To do the initial setup, activate your installed Python virtual environment and run the following commands: